DrDub/urlclassy/README.md

 #URL Classy

 Guessing a class for a URL only from its text.
+See a [live demo](http://drdub.github.io/urlclassy/example).

 ## Description